tadtenacious/MSDS/Big_Data/READEME.md

 # Big Data Management and Analytics
 ## MSDS-5153

-Collection of projects, scripts, snipits, and ideas from the big data course.
+Collection of projects, scripts, code snipits, and ideas from the big data course.